tutek1/DTLabs/07_Animation&Physics/lab07.md

 - Organic movement of characters such as animals (games: `Rain World`, `Gecko Gods`, ...)
 - Most of the Tweens we did in this project are also a form of procedural animation.
 - and many more ...

+> aside negative
+> To save time in this section I already made all the necessary references to nodes though `@onready` beforehand.
+So it is important to keep the names of the nodes the same!

 ### Light in eyes `BoneAttachment3D`
 We will first make the player eyes glow using point lights (`OmniLight` in Godot).